MarioStanke/git-workflows/README.md

 ```
 hallowelt: hallowelt.cc
 	g++ hallowelt.cc -o hallowelt
 ```
 Make sure there is only one tab and no spaces before `g++` in this makefile.

 ### 2) Make local commit
-Add the two new files and their parent directory to the **staging area**.
-In the parent directory execute
+Add the two new files and their parent directory to the **staging area**, get a summary of the status of the local repository and commit the changes: In the parent directory execute
 ```
 git add src
 git status